-- "Building PowerCubes in UNIX or Linux" - "Controlling Processing with Preference Settings or Environment Variables" on page 192 - "Addressing Common UNIX and Linux Processing Problems" on page 199 - "Reducing Build Times for Large PowerCubes" on page 201
+- "Building PowerCubes in UNIX or Linux" on page 161 - "Controlling Processing with Preference Settings or Environment Variables" on page 163 - "Addressing Common UNIX and Linux Processing Problems" on page 169 - "Reducing Build Times for Large PowerCubes" on page 171

 When reviewing this material, be aware that run-time performance can vary, depending on the distance between your run-time environment, cubes, and data sources.
 It is also affected by the frequency and complexity of the OLAP reports that your users are running.